Power of Pictures and Diagrams in a Business Communication

 I am glad that today it became my hobby and profession too.
 I run my own company, changing texts into visual diagrams.
-I am happy when I can apply this visualization passion within our presentation slide design projects, or teaching it or creating tools other people can reuse to create own diagrams.
+I am happy when I can apply this visualization passion within our presentation slide design projects, teaching it or creating tools other people can reuse to create their own diagrams.

 - When explaining ideas to clients or colleagues over a table

 - When making a presentation at a team meeting

 - When presenting to a wider public, at a conference or webinar

 Using drawings and pictures in business communication has different names and forms:

 - information visualization

 - data visualization